stevedepp/gcloud-aiplatform-demo/README.md

 - [x] step 11: create version 1 of the model
   - gcloud ai-platform versions create v1 --model census --staging-bucket gs://dv-auto-ml-depp --origin gs://dv-auto-ml-depp/census/export --runtime-version 1.15

-- [x] note: the documentation is a bit sketchy here.
+- [x] note for step 11: the documentation is a bit sketchy here.
   - `version_name` is the only mandatory argument and `--model` the only mandatory flag, but errors are thrown unless you include these flags: `--staging_bucket`, `--origin`, `--runtime-version`

 https://cloud.google.com/sdk/gcloud/reference/ai-platform/versions/create#--model